gaboth22/EventCore/README.md

 intEvent.publish(data: 100)
 ```

-Then the event lsitener's callback function should be called.
+Then the event listener's callback function should be called.

 # Note